Complaint volume

 Complaint records are most useful when they turn into inspection points, seller questions, and comparison checks against nearby model years.

-The most common categories are unknown or other, air bags, electrical system.
+The most common categories are unknown or other, electrical system, visibility/wiper.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

-Enriched records include 4 crash reports, 0 fire reports, 0 injury reports, and 0 fatality reports.
+Enriched records include 4 crash reports, 1 fire report, 0 injury reports, and 0 fatality reports.
 These fields come from complaint records and should be read in context.

 Mileage is available on 7 complaints, with an average reported failure mileage of 2,988 miles.
 Compare that with the mileage on the listing.